Indu Malhotra

 Indu Malhotra is a former judge of the Supreme Court of India.
 Post retirement, she is practicing as a full-time arbitrator in international and domestic arbitrations.
 Prior to her elevation, she was practicing as a Senior Counsel in the Supreme Court of India, and various High Courts.
 In 2007, she was the second woman to be designated as a Senior Counsel by the Supreme Court, after more than three decades.
 In 2018, she was the first woman to be elevated directly from the Bar as a Judge of the Supreme Court of India.
 She demitted office in March 2021 on completion of her term.
 She has contributed significantly to arbitration jurisprudence, both as a counsel and as a judge.

 She is currently a Member of the Court, Permanent Court of Arbitration (PCA), The Hague.

 She is also a Fellow of the Chartered Institute of Arbitrators, London.

+Recently, V. Mohana, a Senior advocate practising in Supreme Court of India, had been elevated as a Judge of the Supreme Court.
+Justice Mohana, who practised with Justice Malhotra, became only the second woman after Justice Indu Malhotra, in the Supreme Court’s history to be directly elevated from the Bar.

 Early life and education

 Indu Malhotra is the daughter of Late Sh.
 Om Prakash Malhotra, a senior advocate of the Supreme Court and author, and Satya Malhotra.

 She did her schooling from Carmel Convent School, New Delhi, Thereafter, she did her Bachelors and Masters in Political Science from Lady Shri Ram College, Delhi University.
 After obtaining her Masters Degree, she worked briefly as a lecturer in Political Science at Miranda House and Vivekananda College, Delhi University.

 In 1982, she completed her Law Degree (LL.B.) from the Faculty of Law, University of Delhi and enrolled with the Bar Council of Delhi and took to the practice of Law as her profession.